nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 ## Simple Ingress Type

-In this example, we will use the `nginx.org/path-regex` annotations to add regex modifiers the location paths.
+In this example, you will use the `nginx.org/path-regex` annotations to add regex modifiers the location paths.

 Start by modifying `cafe-ingress.tmpl` metadata.
 Add the annotation section and configure annotation ``nginx.org/path-regex`` with value `case_sensitive`.

-The content of `cafe-ingress.tmpl`:
+`cafe-ingress.tmpl`:

 ```yaml
 apiVersion: networking.k8s.io/v1